-States with higher values in the graph invest more of their total economy (gross state product or GSP) in K-12 education - that is, they put forth more "effort."
+States with higher values in the graph invest more of their total economy (GSP) in K-12 education - that is, they put forth more "effort."
 However, states with larger economies might exhibit less effort than states with smaller economies, but still achieve the same funding levels.